amitkumar714/Amitkumar_Lokhande/README.md

 ---

-💬 I’m excited about roles where I can blend **product design, AI-driven decision-making, and product management** to deliver real user value at speed.
+💬 I’m excited about roles where I can blend **product design and development, AI-driven decision-making, and product management** to deliver real user value at speed.